grey-software/Material-Math/UserJourney.md

+# Personas

+**As a math enthusiast, I want to be able to practice mental math in a fun interface.**

+**As a student who isn't allowed to use a calculator in tests and exams, I'd like to improve my mental math to spend less time on computation.**

+I am busy with other school work and I would like to be reminded in a systematic manner to practice daily/at an interval of my choosing.

+**As a parent of a young learner, I would like to equip my child with mental math ability in an encouraging, fun environment.**

+**As a competitive person, I'd like to be able to compete in the arena of mental math.**

 # User Journey

 I enter the app, and I’m presented with a beautiful splash screen.
 On the home page, I can select the concepts I want to practice, the time I’d like to practice for, and the difficulty I want to set for each concept.